The 12 Best Cymbal Brands (2024)

 Made using bronze bell technology, which dates back to 2000 B.C., Dream Cymbals aims to provide cymbals that are affordable for every drummer, regardless of how small or large their budget is.

 These cymbals provide a jazzy sound and emphasize darker, lower tones.
 Their unique production style means that no two cymbals are alike, allowing you to get a truly distinctive sound from your cymbals!

 Artists who use Dream Cymbals include Kent Aberle (Dark Water), Kelson Camp (The Band Perry), and Chris Gormley (The Trews).

 11. Crescent Cymbals

-Crescent Cymbals are a relatively new cymbal brand that is a product of four friends (drummers) who shared an idea and a vision.
+Crescent Cymbals is a relatively new cymbal brand that is a product of four friends (drummers) who share an idea and a vision.
 Stanton Moore, Michael Vosbein, Bill Norman, and Jeff Hamilton joined together to make this brand a reality.

 They were successful in establishing a high-quality cymbal brand that started in 2012.
 Only 3 years in the making, in 2015 Sabian acquired the brand as a subsidiary and further produced cymbals under the famous Sabian-Crescent name.

 What’s notable about this brand and venture is the unique designs they had.
 With certain design tweaks and small adjustments, they open up a new wave of sounds and high-quality cymbals.